okteto/devenv/README.md

 When you run `okteto up` the container running your application is replaced by a development container that contains your development tools (e.g. maven and jdk, or npm, python, go compiler, debuggers, etc).

-The development container can be any docker image.
-More information about development containers, and how to build your own [is available here](https://okteto.com/docs/reference/development-environment/index.html).
+The development container can be any Docker image.
+More information about development containers and how to build your own is available here (https://okteto.com/docs/reference/development-environment/index.html).

 The development containers on this list are maintained by the Okteto team to help you get started: